Disability Exercises: Exercising for Persons with Disabilities

 Physical exercise is defined as any bodily activity that enhances or maintains physical fitness and overall health and wellness.
 It is performed for various reasons, including strengthening muscles and the cardiovascular system, honing athletic skills, weight loss or maintenance, and merely enjoyment.
 Physical exercise is important for maintaining physical fitness and can contribute positively to maintaining a healthy weight, building and maintaining healthy bone density, muscle strength, and joint mobility, promoting physiological well-being, reducing surgical risks, and strengthening the immune system.

-Physical exercise is any bodily activity that enhances or maintains physical fitness and overall health.
-It is performed for many different reasons.
+Physical exercise is performed for many reasons.
 These include: strengthening muscles and the cardiovascular system, honing athletic skills, and weight loss or maintenance.
 Frequent and regular physical exercise boosts the immune system, and helps prevent diseases of affluence such as heart disease, cardiovascular disease, Type 2 diabetes and obesity.
 It also improves mental health and helps prevent depression.

-Proper nutrition is at least as important to health as exercise.
-When exercising, it becomes even more important to have a good diet to ensure that the body has the correct ratio of macro-nutrients whilst providing ample micronutrients, in order to aid the body with the recovery process following strenuous exercise.
+Proper nutrition is at least as essential to health as exercise.
+When exercising, it becomes even more critical to have a good diet to ensure that the body has the correct ratio of macro-nutrients whilst providing ample micronutrients, to aid the body with the recovery process following strenuous exercise.